Book Now

 Winter is another off-season for trekking in the Himalayas because of snowfall and the freezing climate.
 However, if you love tranquil trails, winter landscapes, and snow, you will love the Annapurna Circuit trek in winter.

-Permits you will need for the Annapurna Circuit trek from Pokhara
+Annapurna Circuit trek from Pokhara trekking permits

 Annapurna Circuit trek requires an Annapurna Conservation Area Project (ACAP) permit and a TIMS Card.
 Foreigners are not allowed to do this trek without these two permits.
+ACAP permit costs Npr 3000 per person, and TIMS Card costs Nps 2000 per person.
+There is a special discount available for travelers from SAARC countries.

 Meals during the Annapurna Circuit trekking from Pokhara

+A total of 31 meals (10 breakfast, 11 lunches and 10 dinners) are including in our 11-Day Annapurna Circuit Trek from Pokhara.
 You can choose the food you like from the menu, which is almost the same everywhere.
 Food like dal bhat, Thukpa, fried rice, curry, Tibetan bread, Thenduk, momo, Chowmein, pizza, pasta, pancakes, eggs, etc, are common.

 Drinking water

 During the trek, trekkers drink boiled drinking water provided by the tea houses at a low cost.
 Plastic water bottles are sold along the trail, but the cost is absurd and is not good for the environment.
+You carry a reusable water bottle and fill it with boiled water.
+It will cost you USD 1 or less to fill your bottle.

 Drinking water from taps and streams is not recommended.
 Trekkers can use water purification tablets to double purify the water.